0xADE1A1DE/AssemblyLine/README.md

 # How to add new instructions

-1. Get the instruction opcode layout and operand encoding format (please refer to: https://www.felixcloutier.com/x86/).
+1. Get the instruction opcode layout and operand encoding format (please refer to the [intel manual](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-instruction-set-reference-manual-325383.pdf)).
 1. Add the new instruction to the asm\_instr enumerator set found in the [/src/enums.h](https://github.com/0xADE1A1DE/AssemblyLine/tree/main/src/enums.h).
 1. Add a new entry to INSTR\_TABLE[] [/src/instructions.h](https://github.com/0xADE1A1DE/AssemblyLine/tree/main/src/enums.h) while maintaining alphabetical order